fibjs/fib-rollup/README.md

 ## APIs

-* module default

-rollup running in fibjs.

-* `vbox: Object`
+* `utils.vbox.getCustomizedVBox (myModules: any, myFallback: Function = recommendedVBoxModuleFallback)`

+get your own vbox by this API, vbox has some patched global module(such as `module`, `util`), but sometimes you need to another version patched global modules.

-Virtual box, it's based on fibjs's [vm.Sandbox], see detail in [src/vbox/index.ts].
+Virtual box, it's based on fibjs's [vm.Sandbox], see detail in [src/utils/vbox.ts].
 It provided some customzied global modules to make plugins running.

 Some of rollup-plugins can be run directly in raw fibjs's default global context, but some others must be hacked(or rewritten with fibjs).
 See details in [Plugins Test Result](#Plugins Test Result) below

 For example, in fibjs there's no `module` module, which in nodejs is internal module and used to load nodejs' module.
 More and more npm packages use API in `module` module of nodejs, rollup did so.
 So I made one patched `module` module in default virtual box, and `vbox.require('rollup', __dirname)` to make rollup running. some of rollup's plugin can be run by this vbox.

-default patched module is `recommendedVBoxModules`, see details in [src/vbox/index.ts].
+default patched modules is `recommendedVBoxModules`, see details in [src/utils/vbox.ts].

-* `getCustomizedVBox (myModules: any, myFallback: Function = recommendedVBoxModuleFallback)`

-get your own vbox by this API, vbox has some patched global module(such as `module`, `util`), but sometimes you need to another version patched global modules.

-* `fibjsResolve(options: RollupPluginFibjsResolveOptions = {})`

-equivalent to internal plugin `rollup-plugin-fibjs-resolve`

-* `recommendedVBoxModules`
+* `utils.vbox.recommendedVBoxModules`

-see details in [src/vbox/index.ts]
+see details in [src/utils/vbox.ts]

-* `recommendedVBoxModuleFallback`
+* `utils.vbox.recommendedVBoxModuleFallback`

-see details in [src/vbox/index.ts]
+see details in [src/utils/vbox.ts]

 ## Internal Plugins